A Wall St. Legend Leaves Us with Timeless Lessons

 McCarthy’s Legend Lives On

-He’s best known as the former Lehman Brothers’ executive who predicted that credit-default-swap traders were “working on bringing down the whole world.”
-McCarthy placed over $1.5 billion of bets against Countrywide Financial and Beazer Homes, he was a trader with unique market instincts, true vision.
+He’s best known as the former Lehman Brothers executive who predicted that credit-default-swap traders were “working on bringing down the whole world.”
+A year before the U.S. housing market crash, McCarthy placed over $1.5 billion of bets against Countrywide Financial and Beazer Homes, he was a trader with unique market instincts and true vision.
 Before the crash, he wisely left the doomed firm in 2007 and made his fateful declaration to a large audience at his retirement party.
 It’s the stuff legends are made of.

 “The debtors’ conduct, on its face, is suspect.”